MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 ---
 title: Table object
-description: This article describes the table object in AL for Business Central.
+description: This article describes the structure, object limits, and extensibility of the table object in AL for Business Central.
 author: SusanneWindfeldPedersen
-ms.custom: na
+ms.custom: evergreen
 ms.date: 04/17/2024
 ms.reviewer: na
 ms.topic: conceptual